-If within 10 days of the publication of changes to Certification Practice Statement incorporated on the basis of suggestions made on the stage of its acceptance questionnaire (method described in Chapter 9.10), PKI Service Development Team does not receive significant remarks concerning this changes, a new version of the document, with the status under approval is published in the repository and becomes a governing document of the certification policy, respected by all subscribers of CERTUM, and the status of the version is changed into valid.
+The comment period for any material amendments to the Certification Practice Statement incorporated on the basis of suggestions made on the stage of its acceptance questionnaire (method described in Chapter 9.10) is ten (10) days starting on the date on which the amendments are published in the repository with the status under approval.
+After this period the Certification Practice Statement will become a governing document of the certification policy, respected by all subscribers of CERTUM, and the status of the version is changed into valid.

-The decision to publish a new version of the Certificate Practice Statement shall be taken by PKI Services Development Team.
+The decision to publish a new version of the Certificate Practice Statement shall be taken by Chief of CERTUM.